RoachOSL/Java_Remitly_Internship_2024/README.md

     ```

 2. **Running in an IDE:**
-   Alternatively, run the project directly within an IDE like IntelliJ IDEA:
+   If you prefer using an IDE such as IntelliJ IDEA:

    - Open the project.
    - Navigate to `IDEConfigurationRunner.java` in the `dev.Roach` package.
-   - Right-click and select `Run 'IDEConfigurationRunner.main()'`.
+   - Right-click and choose `Run 'IDEConfigurationRunner.main()'`.

+**Troubleshooting:**
+If you encounter issues with running the project or there are dependency errors in the code, try invalidating the IntelliJ IDEA caches:
+- Go to `File` > `Invalidate Caches...`
+- Select `Invalidate and Restart`.

+This should resolve issues related to the project setup in the IDE.

 ### Testing

-To execute unit tests, run the following command in the main project folder:
+Execute unit tests with the following command in the main project folder:

 ```bash
 ./gradlew test